Lead

 Supply Chain Vulnerabilities

-Key vulnerabilities in the Lead supply chain include concentration of production in China, limited processing capacity diversification, long lead times for new mining projects, and the potential for regulatory or geopolitical disruption.
-Efforts to build more resilient supply chains through geographic diversification, recycling, and strategic stockpiling are underway in multiple jurisdictions.
+Key vulnerabilities in the Lead supply chain include concentration of 45% of production in China, limited processing capacity diversification, and long lead times for new mining projects.
+Monitoring these vulnerabilities remains important for supply chain resilience planning.

 More on Lead